ShimmiChristo/shimmin-blog-starter/content/players/chris/index.md

 handicap: 13.3
 ---

-Still looking to get his first win against Dylan and Evan.
+Chris finally beat Dylan in 2024 and played a major roll in bringing the cup to Green.

-In 2024, Chris is looking to not lose his camera and bring home the cup.
+Chris is still looking to get his first win against Evan.

 Creator and Developer of BFBHCup.com.